Takatū logo

 You can send us an email at enquiries@takatu.co.nz.

-This email address will be monitored regularly when registrations open on 16 January 2023.
+This email address will be monitored regularly when registrations open.